Oblates of St. Frances of Rome: Origins

 Frances was inspired to name St. Paul, St. Benedict and St. Mary Magdalen as the patron saints of the new community.
 In the early days, there were four members.
 They continued to live without vows, but otherwise lived a typical monastic life of prayer and manual labor.
-The monastery received papal approval on July 4th of that same year.
-Thus they formed an innovative form of religious life for the period, neither cloistered nuns nor laity.
-St. Frances joined them upon the death of her husband in 1436, becoming the president of the community, a post she held till her death four years later.
+The monastery received papal approval on July 4 of that same year.
+In this way they established what for the period was an innovative form of religious life, neither cloistered nuns nor laity.
+St. Frances joined them upon the death of her husband in 1436, becoming the head of the community, a post she held till her death four years later.

-The Oblates were not formally recognized as religious sisters, however, until a special decree of Pope John XXIII in 1958, by which he commanded that the form of commitment taken by the Oblates was to be acknowledged as canonical vows.
+The Oblates were not formally recognized as religious sisters, however, until a special decree of Pope John XXIII in 1958, by which he decreed that the particular form of commitment entered into by the Oblates was henceforth to be recognized as the equivalent of canonical vows.

 Monastery of Tor de' Specchi

 The Monastery of Tor de' Specchi ([ˈtor de ˈspɛkki]; literally "Tower of the Mirrors") is the home of the Oblates of St. Frances of Rome.
-Located in the heart of the city, it was established on 25 March 1433, the Feast of the Annunciation.
+Located in the heart of the city, the house was established as such on 25 March 1433, the Feast of the Annunciation.